We're looking forward to welcoming you

 When you join us on campus you can look forward to a safe, fun and inclusive learning experience as you build cultural experiences and create networks for your future.
 You will be surrounded by a supportive community of international students and expert staff, ensuring you have the best possible start to your study experience.

-In a demonstration of its commitment to safety and wellbeing, JMU will require students to be vaccinated for COVID-19.
+In a demonstration of its commitment to safety and wellbeing, JMU strongly recommends that students be vaccinated for COVID-19.

 All students are eligible to receive the COVID-19 vaccine for free in Virginia, and clinics are readily available at many locations.
 The JMU University Health Center will have vaccines available in August.
 For more details, visit the James Madison University website.